JosephPrichard/xtree/README.md

-# XML Dom
+# XTree
-Super simple C++20 library for the hierarchical tree based serialization format called XML.
+A C++20 library for the hierarchical tree based serialization format called XML.

-XMLDom uses the recursive descent algorithm to parse a set of mutually recursive structures into DOM-like tree structure.
+XTree uses the recursive descent algorithm to parse a set of mutually recursive structures into DOM-like tree structure.
 The tree structure enforces ownership using `std::unique_ptr` from parent to child nodes.
+XTree currently only supports ASCII xml documents.

 An example XML file:
 ```